mlhartme/pommes/README.md

 * `revision` - last modified timestamp or content hash (to detect changes when re-adding a project)
 * `parent` - parent pom coordinates; optional, may be missing
 * `artifact` - coordinates of this project
-* `scm` - where to find this project in scm
+* `scm` - where to find this project in a source code mangement system
 * `dep` - coordinates of dependencies; optional list
 * `url` - project url; optional, may be missing

-You search the database with the `find` command.
-First example: `pommes find foo` lists all projects that have a `foo` substring in their artifact or scm field.
+You search the database with the `find` command: `pommes find foo` lists all projects that have a `foo` substring in their artifact or scm field.
 The default is to print the artifact field of matching projects.
 You can append `-json` to get all fields in json format instead.

 Next, you can search for specific fields using one or multiple field identifiers.
-A field identidier is the first letter of the field name:
+A field identifier is the first letter of the field name:
 * `pommes find d:bar` lists projects with a `bar` substring in their dependencies
 * `pommes find dp:baz` lists projects with a `baz` substring in their dependency or parent